NateEag/how-i-code/content/commenting-code.rst

 and setter methods are a bit much.

-However, by doing so you gain a standard for documentation you can `enforce automatically`_, and your editor can filter the extra noise increase by `folding`_ comments by default.
+However, by doing so you gain a standard for documentation you can `enforce automatically`_, and you can filter the extra noise by `folding`_ comments by default.

 .. _programs must be written for people: https://mitpress.mit.edu/sicp/front/node3.html
 .. _When they do: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html